nyu-mll/crows-pairs/validation.md

         Stereotyping or discriminating against someone because they come from, or appear to come from, a lower socioeconomic status.

 ### Will you reject any of my work?
-No. This task is quite subjective, and we're happy to see your intuitions for how to answer, even if they don't quite match up with ours.
-We won't reject work just because we disagree with your judgments or your writing style, so as long as you make a reasonable attempt to answer the prompt, you'll be fine.
+No. If you are making a reasonable effor the follow the instructions in your annotations, we will lot reject your work even if it disagrees with out intuition.

 ### Can I select multiple attributes for a single HIT?
 Yes!
-Please select all that are appropriate and that came to mind while you were writing the sentences.
+Please select all that you think are applicable.

 ### Is there any limit to how many of these HITs I can do?
 Nope!
 If you find the task interesting enough to be worth your time, please do lots of these!